-Run-time: (--) (R: nest-sys1 -- ) Replace the execution semantics of the most recent definition, referred to as name, with the name execution semantics given below.
-Return control to the calling definition specified by nest-sys1.
-An ambiguous condition exists if name was not defined with CREATE or a user-defined word that calls CREATE.
-Initiation: $(i \times x - - i \times x a - a d d r)$ (R: -- nest-sys2) Save implementation-dependent information nest-sys2 about the calling definition.
-Place name's data field address on the stack.
-The stack effects $i \times x$ represent arguments to name. name Execution: $(i \times x - - j \times x)$ Execute the portion of the definition that begins with the initiation semantics appended by the DOES> which modified name.
-The stack effects $i \times x$ and $j \times x$ represent arguments to and results from name, respectively.
+Run-time: () (R: nest-sys 1 ) Replace the execution semantics of the most recent definition, referred to as name , with the name execution semantics given below.
+Return control to the calling definition specified by nest-sys 1 .
+An ambiguous condition exists if name was not defined with CREATE or a user-defined word that calls CREATE .
+Initiation: $(i \times x i \times x a - a d d r)$ (R: nest-sys 2 ) Save implementation-dependent information nest-sys 2 about the calling definition.
+Place name 's data field address on the stack.
+The stack effects $i \times x$ represent arguments to name . name Execution: $(i \times x j \times x)$ Execute the portion of the definition that begins with the initiation semantics appended by the DOES&gt; which modified name .
+The stack effects $i \times x$ and $j \times x$ represent arguments to and results from name , respectively.
 See: 6.1.1000 CREATE, A.6.1.1250 DOES>.
-6.1.1260 DROP CORE (x - - )Remove x from the stack.
-6.1.1290 "dupe" CORE DUP (x - - xx)Duplicate x.
-6.1.1310 CORE ELSE Interpretation: Interpretation semantics for this word are undefined.
-Compilation: (C: $orig_1 - orig_2$ ) Put the location of a new unresolved forward reference $orig_2$ onto the control flow stack.
+6.1.1260 DROP CORE (x) Remove x from the stack.
+6.1.1290 DUP "dupe" CORE $(xxx)$ Duplicate x .
+6.1.1310 Interpretation: ELSE CORE Interpretation semantics for this word are undefined.
+Compilation: $(C: orig_1 orig_2)$ Put the location of a new unresolved forward reference $orig_2$ onto the control flow stack.
 Append the run-time semantics given below to the current definition.
-The semantics will be incomplete until orig2 is resolved (e.g., by THEN).
-Resolve the forward reference orig1 using the location following the appended run-time semantics.
-Run-time: ( -- ) Continue execution at the location given by the resolution of $orig_2$ .
+The semantics will be incomplete until $orig_2$ is resolved (e.g., by THEN ).
+Resolve the forward reference $orig_1$ using the location following the appended run-time semantics.
+Run-time: ( ) Continue execution at the location given by the resolution of $orig_2$ .
 See: 6.1.1700 IF, 6.1.2270 THEN, A.6.1.1310 ELSE.
-6.1.1320 CORE EMIT (x - - )If x is a graphic character in the implementation-defined character set, display x.
-The effect of EMIT for all other values of x is implementation-defined.
-When passed a character whose character-defining bits have a value between hex 20 and 7E inclusive, the corresponding standard character, specified by 3.1.2.1 Graphic characters, is displayed.
+6.1.1320 EMIT CORE (x ) If $x$ is a graphic character in the implementation-defined character set, display $x$ .
+The effect of EMIT for all other values of $x$ is implementation-defined.
+When passed a character whose character-defining bits have a value between hex 20 and 7E inclusive, the corresponding standard character, specified by 3.1.2.1 Graphic characters , is displayed.
 Because different output devices can respond differently to control characters, programs that use control characters to perform specific functions have an environmental dependency.
 Each EMIT deals with only one character.